shristymukherjee31-design/Assignment-2/README.md

 ## Assignment Overview

-The **UserManager Utility** is a Bash shell script designed to automate common Linux user and group management tasks.
-It simplifies administrative operations such as creating teams, adding users, assigning permissions, modifying user accounts, and removing users or groups through a single command-line utility.
+The **UserManager Utility** is a Bash Shell script developed to automate basic Linux user and group management tasks.
+It provides a simple command-line interface to create teams, add users, manage user accounts, assign permissions, and perform common administrative operations.

 ---